 The exit in Marchegg was effortless and smooth.
 We could easily recognize the spot, near the firemen boats and the eagle monument.
 We landed safely, glad that kayaking the Thaya & March/Morava from Breclav (CZ) to Marchegg (AT) was possible in two days.

 Marchegg Waterfront to Marchegg Train Station

-After packing everything, we headed to the city centre, near Marchegg Castle and the police station, only 650 meters away from the riverbank.
+After packing everything, we headed to the city center, near Marchegg Castle and the police station, only 650 meters away from the riverbank.
 We already knew the area, as we’ve been here before.

 Next to the police station is a NextBike stand with a few bikes to rent.
-We rented two of them and headed to the train station, another 3 kilometres from here: not an easy task for my husband as he had to carry backpack the kayak.
+We rented two of them and headed to the train station, another 3 kilometers from here: not an easy task for my husband as he had to carry the kayak backpack.